yuzhoumo/cs61a-fa2019/README.md

 # CS61A Fall 2019
-UC Berkeley CS61A: Homeworks, labs, projects, exams, worksheets
+UC Berkeley CS61A: Structure and Interpretation of Computer Programs, Fall 2019

 * Website - https://cs61a.org
 * Textbook - http://www.composingprograms.com